microsoft/code-with-engineering-playbook/data-fundamentals/README.md

 ## Goal

-This goal of this section is to help guide on some of the specifics around how to apply these fundamentals to data projects or data portions of a project.
+The goal of this section is to briefly describe how to apply the fundamentals to data heavy projects or portions of the project.

 ## Contents